openwisp/django-rest-framework-gis/README.rst

 GeometryField
 ~~~~~~~~~~~~~

-Provides a GeometryField, which is a subclass of Django Rest Framework
+Provides a ``GeometryField``, which is a subclass of Django Rest Framework
 (from now on **DRF**) ``WritableField``.
 This field handles GeoDjango
 geometry fields, providing custom ``to_native`` and ``from_native``
 methods for GeoJSON input/output.